U.S. president Donald Trump is known for making short outbursts that shock the world.

 On Friday, Trump announced to reporters at the Oval office that “Egypt would blow up Ethiopia’s dam.”
 He further added, “The dam shouldn’t have been built in the first place.”

-Those words echoed propaganda and comments that have been spoken before by various Egyptian leaders across the spectrum.
+Those words echoed propaganda and comments that have been spoken before by various Egyptian leaders across the political divide.

 The issue in question is a dam.
 And who controls the river its built in.

 For years, Egypt has been the so-called custodian of the world’s longest river.
 In 1929, Egypt and Britain signed the Nile Waters Agreement.
-Britain signed as a representative of Uganda, Kenya, Tanganyika (now Tanzania) and Sudan.
+Britain signed as a representative of Uganda, Kenya, Tanganyika (now Tanzania) and Sudan, its colonies at the time.
 The deal recognised Egypt’s right to the waters of the Nile as well as the right to veto any irrigation projects that would affect its share of the river’s water.